Louis Lépine: Early life

 Louis Lépine studied law in his home city of Lyon and in Paris and Heidelberg.
 He served with distinction in the French Army during the Franco-Prussian War from 1870 to 1871.
 Serving as a sergeant major at Belfort in the Alsace region, his unit was besieged and continually attacked by the Prussians.
 It surrendered only after the hostilities had ceased.
 Lépine was awarded the Médaille militaire for his bravery.
-He then embarked on a career as a lawyer and public administrator, that included provincial postings as deputy prefect of Lapalisse, Montbrison, Langres and Fontainebleau and then prefect of the Indres, the Loire and Seine-et-Oise.
+He then embarked on a career as a lawyer and public administrator, that included provincial postings as subprefect of Lapalisse, Montbrison, Langres and Fontainebleau and then prefect of Indre, Loire and Seine-et-Oise.